 - Heels

 Pressure ulcers are more likely to develop when a resident or patient in a nursing home is suffering from nutrition or hydration issues.
-Further, hygiene problems, where the skin becomes moist and is left that way creates an increased risk for pressure sores.
-Proper nutrition, hydration and hygiene must be followed in nursing homes.
+Further, hygiene problems, where the skin becomes moist and is left that way, create an increased risk for pressure sores.
+Proper nutrition, hydration, and hygiene must be followed in nursing homes.
+When facilities fail to meet these basic standards, a pressure ulcer lawyer at Lowenthal & Abrams can step in to demand accountability and justice.

 Seeking Legal Help for Pressure Ulcers in Philadelphia Nursing Homes